openwfm/wrf-sfire-docs/docs/singularity.md

     srun -p math-alderaan --time=2:00:0 -n 1 --pty bash -i

-will start a slurm job with one code reserved for 2 hours and return with a standard shell prompt.
+will start a slurm job with one core reserved for 2 hours and return with a standard shell prompt.
 Then start a shell in a container, for example

      singularity shell /storage/singularity/tensorflow.sif